Art Masterpieces in Tuscany You Don’t Want to Miss

 In addition to Birth of Venus, you’ll also see Botticelli’s equally famous Primavera along with several more of his paintings exhibited in four consecutive rooms.

-And once you’ve finished looking at the real things, you can buy them on just about every knick-knack known to man in the many gift shops of Florence.
+And once you’ve finished looking at the real things, you can buy them on just about every knick-knack known to humanity in the many gift shops of Florence.
 Primavera mouse pad?
 Sure.
 Birth of Venus apron?
 Definitely.

 Judith Beheading Holofernes (1620) by Artemisia Gentileschi